Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Details for Implementing on Missing Data Tasks

 In this formula, the indices of missing and observed dimensions are denoted by $a$ and $o$ respectively, where $D = a \cup o$ represents all dimensions in the data.
 The marginal distributions $\boldsymbol{f}_{d} \in \mathbb{R}^N$ are defined in Eq.
 (4).The latent variables $\boldsymbol{h}_n$ for each data point are informed only by the observed dimensions.
 Furthermore, we can easily reconstruct the missing dimensions during training by constructing a variational latent distribution $q(\mathbf{H})$, as described in Section 4.
 This approach enables us to efficiently handle missing dimensions in high-dimensional datasets without requiring major modifications to the overall training process.

-\section{Compared to Standard GPLVM}
+\subsection{Compared to Standard GPLVM}

 We have also conducted additional experiments comparing our proposed approach to the Standard GPLVM \cite{lawrence2003gaussian} in Table \ref{tab:st}.
 We performed experiments 10 times and averaged the results, analyzing the performance (in terms of MSE and NLL) on four different datasets.
 Due to limited computational resources, we were only able to run the Standard GPLVM on a subset of the image datasets.
-For the image reconstruction task, we randomly selected 300 images as the training set and used consistent hyperparameters for the other experiments, as stated in our main paper.
+For the image reconstruction task, we randomly selected 300 images as the training set and used consistent hyperparameters for the other experiments.

-In addition, we would like to emphasize that one of our baselines for comparison is the MF method \cite{titsias2010bayesian}.
-As discussed in its experimental section, even the authors of MF approach also suggests that the performance of the Standard GPLVM may not match the Bayesian GPLVM on the Oilflow and Frey Faces datasets.
-This highlights the advantages of Bayesian methods, which offer greater flexibility, uncertainty modeling, and generalization capabilities compared to the maximum likelihood estimation of the Standard GPLVM.
-Furthermore, the focus of our paper is to explore a way to combine variational inference, AIS and Bayesian methodology to better estimate the posterior distribution.